Eight of Pentacles

 The fire of higher learning and curiosity

 Hephaestus’ forge flames takes the shape of a winged woman.
-This might be his muse (specifically one of the mythological muses associated with the higher aspects of learning) or it could be the fire of curiosity that makes us all human – the ability to be curious about our world, and create things for ourselves that the Gods did not create for us.
+This might be his muse (specifically one of the mythological muses associated with the higher aspects of learning) or it could be the fire of curiosity that makes us all human – the ability to be curious about our world, and create things for ourselves that the Gods (or nature) did not create for us.

 row icon image